Bobby Davro: Your Face Sounds Familiar

 In 2013, Davro along with other celebrities took part in the ITV entertainment series Your Face Sounds Familiar.
 He was eliminated in the fifth week.
 His chosen charity for the series was Kids 'n' Cancer.

 Celebrity Big Brother

 After dismissing reality shows including Big Brother, Britain's Got Talent and I'm a Celebrity and saying he would never appear on such series, in 2015 Davro entered the Celebrity Big Brother house to take part in the sixteenth series.
 On 24 September, he reached the final and was placed 4th.

 Personal life

+Davro was born, on 13 September 1958, in Ashford, Middlesex, England.
+His father, Bill Nankeville, was a runner; a British national mile and 1500m champion, world-record holder, and represented Great Britain in two Olympic Games.
+In 2003 Davro was one of the contestants in the Channel 4 reality TV show The Games, in which 10 celebrities competed against each other in Olympic style events.

 Trudi Jameson, the mother of Davro's three children, is from Sutton Coldfield.
 The couple parted in 2003.